d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `sweeprolog-mode' empowers Emacs’s standard `completion-at-point' command, bound by default to `C-M-i' and `M-TAB', with context-aware completion for Prolog terms.
-For background about completion-at-point in Emacs, see [Symbol Completion in the Emacs manual].
+For background about completion-at-point in Emacs, see [Symbol Completion] in the Emacs manual.

-  In `sweeprolog-mode' buffers, the following enhancements are provided:
+  Sweep provides the following Prolog-specific completion facilities:

   Variable name completion
         If the text before point can be completed to one or more